 She has also contributed a chapter to the book “The Roar Behind the Silence: Why kindness, compassion and respect matter in maternity care”, which will shortly be published.

 She is on the Board of Directors of the International MotherBaby Childbirth Organization (which is a UN recognized NGO); on the Advisory Board of Human Rights in Childbirth; and on the Editorial Board for the International Journal of Childbirth.

 She is a champion for healthcare human rights and is involved in compassion and patient experience projects at her London hospital.
-In December 2014 her lectures on “The Cost of Institutional Birth: A Wake up Call for Obstetricians” and “Obstetric Violence” were published on the World Health Organization’s webpage devoted to respectful maternity care.
-Dr Lokugamage is an internationally invited speaker at many multidisciplinary Birth conferences promoting respectful care, dignity and autonomy in maternity services.
+In December 2014 her lectures on “The Cost of Institutional Birth: A Wake up Call for Obstetricians” and “Obstetric Violence” were published on the World Health Organization’s webpage devoted to respectful perinatal care.
+Dr. Lokugamage is an internationally invited speaker at many multidisciplinary birth conferences promoting respectful care, dignity and autonomy in perinatal services.

-Her research & publications cover critical evaluation of evidence based medicine, human rights in childbirth, normalizing birth, life course epidemiology, recurrent miscarriage, the use of Misoprostol for labor and delivery, and international women’s health.
-She has a keen interest in Integrated Medicine and the psychobiological dimensions of diagnosis and treatment.
-In London she leads an NHS maternity acupuncture service.
-She is a Trustee of the Birthlight Trust where she instigated a pregnancy yoga dance project.
-Dr Lokugamage also has expertise in the treatment of chronic illness integrating both standard and complementary medicine modalities in a patient centered approach.
+Her research and publications cover critical evaluation of evidence based medicine, human rights in childbirth, normalizing birth, life course epidemiology, recurrent miscarriage, the use of misoprostol for labor and delivery, and international perinatal health.
+She has a keen interest in integrative medicine and the psychobiological dimensions of diagnosis and treatment.
+In London she leads an NHS perinatal acupuncture service.
+She is a trustee of the Birthlight Trust where she instigated a pregnancy yoga dance project.
+Dr. Lokugamage also has expertise in the treatment of chronic illness integrating both standard and complementary medicine modalities in a patient-centered approach.